Farof/jhtml/Readme.md

 ## example

-look at "spec/fixtures" for the moment
+look at "spec/fixtures/complex.js" and "spec/fixtures/complex.html" for the moment for a real life example

 ## documentation

-look at "spec/fixtures" for the moment
+look at "spec/fixtures/complex.js" and "spec/fixtures/complex.html" for the moment for a real life example

 ## unit test